Grunge: Grunge revivals

-In the early 2000s, grunge would make multiple regionally based resurgences, albeit minor ones.
-In 2005, The Seattle Times made note of grunge-influenced groups returning in the Seattle scene.
-Similarly, The Guardian reported of grunge-influenced groups from Yorkshire, including Dinosaur Pile-Up, Pulled Apart by Horses, and Wonderswan.
-Also, in 2003, the New York Times noted a resurgence in grunge fashion.

-The 2010s have birthed a number of bands influenced by grunge.
+During this time, a number of other bands were influenced by grunge.
 Unlike their forebears, some of these acts ascribe the label to themselves willingly.
 Many acts have been noted for affiliating and/or collaborating with prominent figures from the original alternative rock era.
 Steve Albini has produced for or worked with members of bands such as Bully, Vomitface, and Shannon Wright, while Emma Ruth Rundle of Marriages has toured with Buzz Osborne of the Melvins.
-Other notable acts that have been labelled as grunge or as heavily influenced by the grunge era, include Courtney Barnett, Wolf Alice, Yuck, Speedy Ortiz, the Kut, Mitski, 2:54, False Advertising, Slothrust, Baby in Vain, Big Thief, Torres, Lullwater, and Red Sun Rising.
+Other notable acts that have been labelled as grunge or as heavily influenced by the grunge era, include Courtney Barnett, Speedy Ortiz, Mitski, 2:54, Slothrust, Baby in Vain, Big Thief, Milk Teeth, Muskets, My Ticket Home, Torres, Lullwater, Vant, and Red Sun Rising.

-Media outlets also began referring to a revival of the grunge sound around the mid-2010s, with the label being given to bands such as Title Fight, InCrest, Fangclub, Code Orange, My Ticket Home, Citizen, Milk Teeth and Muskets, some of which have been described as merging the genre with emo.
+Title Fight were one of the forefront acts in the grunge-inspired genre soft grunge music.

+At the same time as this grunge revival, the emo revival movement was taking place, which produced the soft grunge music genre.
+Soft grunge merged elements of 1990s-style emo with grunge.
+Title Fight stood at the forefront of the genre with the success of their 2012 album Floral Green.
+The album was widely influential, inspiring many bands to pursue a similar sound and reshaping Run for Cover Records into a label renowned for its grunge influence.
+Often, albums were produced by Will Yip.
+Other acts in the genre included Superheaven, Citizen, Turnover, Balance and Composure, Basement, Major League, Culture Abuse, Movements and Teenage Wrist.
+The genre was one of the most prominent sounds in the pop-punk scene during the mid-2010s.
+By 2017, an article by The Alternative said that still playing soft grunge was a "stale idea".
+These soft grunge bands in turn led to the development of grungegaze, which merged the genre with shoegaze.
+Notable acts include Narrow Head, Glare, Fleshwater, Bleed and Split Chain.